toonetown/QuickProjects/README.md

  1. Create new project (empty)
  2. Change the `x86` configuration to `Win32`
- 3. Add the `defaults` property pages
+ 3. Add the `defaults` property page
-     - Add architecture-specific ones first, then Debug/Release, then the common one last
  4. Add link libraries to `Linker | Input | Additional Dependencies` as `libmy_library$(THIRD_PARTY_LIBEXT)`